benchsci/rules_nodejs_gazelle/README.md

 in your project's root directory, it affects your whole project.
 If you set it in a subdirectory, it only affects rules in that subtree.

-Example of most of these directives can be found in [gazelle/testdata](gazelle/testdata)
+Example of most of these directives can be found in [examples](examples)

 The following directives are recognized by this plugin: